Home > Gertie's Home > Gertie's Hurricane Know-it-All Center

 • Special foods for younguns and old farts like creamed corn, snuff, and chewin' tobaccy

-• Non-rot food you don't have to refrigerate like Vienna Sausages, squirt cheese, crackers, bread, ketchup, hot sauce, and canned meat (to mix with bbq sauce to make bbq sammages).
-Don't forget powdered or canned milk and drink mixes and sugar for the kiddies, sodas and tea for the adults, and Jack Daniels for Uncle Earl.
+• Non-rot food you don't have to refrigerate like Vienna Sausages, beer, squirt cheese, crackers, bread, ketchup, hot sauce, and canned meat (to mix with bbq sauce to make bbq sammages).
+Don't forget powdered or canned milk for the kiddies; beer and coffee for the adults, and Jack Daniels for Uncle Earl.

 • Garden Goodies that are cheap and don't need to be kept cool like watermelon, mushmelon, berries, tomaters, taters, and squash to name a few.